Controlling polarization of attosecond pulses with plasmonic-enhanced bichromatic counter-rotating circularly polarised fields: Results

-Trajectories returning towards the ion from the positive $x$-axis are those which yield harmonics with enhanced cut-off energy [compare Fig.~\ref{fig2} and Fig.~\ref{fig1}(h)].
+Trajectories returning towards the ion from the positive $x$-axis are those which yield harmonics with enhanced cut-off energy [compare Fig.~\ref{fig3} and Fig.~\ref{fig2}(h)].
 In this case, both the direction of the applied plasmonic field and the direction of the driving field coincides with the direction of returning photoelectron such that the electron feels the maximum acceleration upon return and accumulates more kinetic energy.
 Similar reasoning can be used if we apply the plasmonic field along $y$-direction ($\beta_{y}$ = 0.01 a.u.).
-In this case, higher energy photons are produced when photoelectrons recombine during lobe 2 of the field, see again Fig.~\ref{fig1}(i).
-By reversing the helicity of the laser field, i.e., choosing negative helicity for the $\omega$-field and positive helicity for the $2\omega$-field, while keeping $\beta_y = 0.01$~a.u., the short trajectories returning at approximately $12$~fs will be enhanced because they are ionised when the field points mostly along negative $y$-direction and return from positive $y$-direction during the next lobe (not shown here).
+In this case, higher energy photons are produced when photoelectrons recombine during lobe 2 of the field, see again Fig.~\ref{fig2}(i).
+If we reverse the helicity of the laser field, i.e., choosing negative helicity for the $\omega-$field and positive helicity for the $2\omega-$field, the order of the lobes followed by the net bicircular field will change.
+It means that instead of lobes 1-2-3, the order becomes 1-3-2 in time.
+By considering the reverse helicity field, while keeping $\beta_y = 0.01$~a.u., the short trajectories returning at approximately $12$ fs will be enhanced because they are ionised when the field points mostly along negative $y$-direction and return from positive $y$-direction during the next lobe (not shown here).
+This is different than the case shown in Figs.~\ref{fig2}(b), (e) and (h) when $\beta_{x} = 0.01$ lead to the enhancement of trajectory returning at $12$ fs.

 So far we have discussed only the results for a plasmonic field with strength $\beta_{x,y} = 0.01$ a.u., for which the polarisation and position of the harmonics below the cut-off energy remain largely unaffected.
 As the strength of the plasmonic field is increased to $\beta_{x,y}$ = 0.02 and 0.05 a.u., the below-cutoff harmonic spectrum undergoes a substantial change with the appearance of $3n$ harmonics, and right- and left-handed harmonics overlapping with equal strength.
 This modification is driven by the change of polarisation of the underlying attosecond pulses.
-We demonstrate this change by plotting, in Fig.~\ref{fig3}, the total electric field and its $x$- and $y$-components for a window between the $18^\textrm{th}-24^{\textrm{th}}$ harmonics and for different plasmonic field strengths.
+We demonstrate this change by plotting, in Fig.~\ref{fig4}, the total electric field and its $x$- and $y$-components for a window between the $18^\textrm{th}-24^{\textrm{th}}$ harmonics and for different plasmonic field strengths.